sav-che/TL-2/Authors/Dieck, Georg {std. Dieck}.md

-> [!cite] BHL link: this entry starts at [page 293](https://www.biodiversitylibrary.org/item/103833#page/305/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 293](https://www.biodiversitylibrary.org/page/33259339) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Dieck, Georg (1847-1925), German horticulturist and gardener, born at Zöschen near Merseburg 28 Apr 1847, died 21 Oct 1925 ib., professor of a manor in Zöschen near Merseburg, Sachsen, set up a large arboretum with plants collected by him in Dahuria and the Caucasus, collected also in the Western states of U.S.A. in 1888. (*Dieck*).
+Dieck, Georg (1847-1925), German horticulturist and gardener, born at Zöschen near Merseburg 28 Apr 1847, died 21 Oct 1925 ib., professor of a manor in Zöschen near Merseburg, Sachsen, set up a large arboretum with plants collected by him in Dahuria and the Caucasus, collected also in the Western states of U.S.A. in 1888.
+**Abbreviated name**: *Dieck*

 #### Herbarium and types